Tigertenzin/neuron-minimal/Jupyter Analysis/README.md

-# neuron-minimal
+# Jupyter Notebooks

-Simulation and analysis code for the minimal neuron model.
+The notebooks are for analyzing the simulation results.